 Weight is one of the four forces of flight.
-Weight is the combined mass of all of the components that make up the glider itself, multiplied by the gravitational pull from Earth.
+Weight is the force of gravity on an object.
+For a glider, weight is equal to the combined mass of all of the components that make up the glider itself, multiplied by the acceleration due to Earth's gravity.
 As shown in the image below, weight opposes lift - one of the other forces of flight.
 Weight pulls vertically downward through the glider's center of gravity (CG).
 The center of gravity will be explained in more detail in the pitch stability section.

 We all have our own body weight, and can weigh ourselves on a bathroom scale.
 So weight should be a familiar concept.
 We can also determine when one object is heavier than another by picking up both objects - whichever object takes more effort to pick up, is usually the heavier object.

-Since gravity is strongest on the surface of the Earth, the gravitational attraction between an object (let's say a glider) and the Earth weakens as the glider rises up in altitude.
-However, knowing that gravity is relatively constant at 9.8 m/s2 allows for the relationship in the chart below.
+Gravity is strongest near the surface of the Earth.
+The gravitational attraction between an object (let's say a glider) and the Earth weakens as the glider rises up in altitude.
+But near the surface of the Earth, acceleration due to gravity is relatively constant at 9.8 m/s2.
+This allows for the relationship in the chart below.
 As mass increases by 1 unit, weight will increase by 9.8 units.
-This is due to mass being multiplied by gravity and the result is an object's weight.
+This is because weight is equal to mass multiplied by the acceleration due to gravity.

 Note: A newton is the metric unit for force.
 One newton is the force required to accelerate a mass of one kilogram to one meter per second squared.